-- 8. Cooperate with School Personnel Students must obey the instructions of all school district personnel.
-Refusal to comply with a reasonable request by a staff member is willful disobedience and is prohibited. - 9.
-Criminal Acts The commission of, or participation in, any criminal activity is prohibited.
+- 8. Criminal Acts The commission of, or participation in, any criminal activity is prohibited.
 Criminal acts are defined in detail under the laws of the State of Alaska.
 The District may take disciplinary action regardless of whether or not criminal charges or prosecution result from the act.
 The District may find a violation of District policy and is not bound by the criminal elements of a specific crime as identified in state law.

-Note: AS 14.30.045(5)

-- 10. Dangerous Actions Actions that are likely to create a substantial risk of injury, damage or disruption to persons or property are prohibited. - 11.
+Note: AS 14.30.045(5) - Dangerous Actions (Unsafe Behavior; Inappropriate Location or Out of Bounds Areas) Actions that are likely to create a substantial risk of injury, damage or disruption to persons or property are prohibited. - 10.
 Dangerous Materials/Objects Possession or bringing to school or a school activity any material or object that jeopardizes the safety or welfare of people under District jurisdiction or that disrupt the educational process is prohibited.
-These materials or objects include airsoft gun, cap gun, other weapon look-alike, Mace®, pepper spray, bear spray, flammable, or other hazardous chemicals or chemical products, caps, bullets, laser pens or pointers, and other potentially dangerous or disruptive items.
+These materials or objects include airsoft gun\, cap gun, other weapon look-alike, Mace®, pepper spray, bear spray, flammable, or other hazardous chemicals or chemical products, caps, bullets, laser pens or pointers, and other potentially dangerous or disruptive items.

-Note: An "airsoft gun" is defined as a firearm replica manufactured for recreational purposes that propels plastic pellets at fairly low velocity by way of a compressed gas or a spring-driven pistol.
+\Note: An "airsoft gun" is defined as a firearm replica manufactured for recreational purposes that propels plastic pellets at fairly low velocity by way of a compressed gas or a spring-driven pistol.